hyperledger/besu-docs/docs/Tutorials/Permissioning/Create-Permissioned-Network.md

 ### Try sending a transaction from an account not in the accounts allowlist

-Import the third account from the genesis file into MetaMask and try to send a transactions, as described in [Quickstart tutorial]:
+Import the third account from the genesis file into MetaMask and try to send a transaction, as described in [Quickstart tutorial]:

 !!! example "Account 3"